Skip to content

 Now let’s see the disadvantages of TIG brazing:

-• Because braze welding does not penetrate the casting, it lacks the strength of fusion welding.
-Even if both braze and welding rods have the same tensile strength, fusion will always give a stronger bond.
-If the cast iron you weld has demanding service conditions or is very big, it would be better to weld it.
+- Because braze welding does not penetrate the casting, it lacks the strength of fusion welding.
+Even if a braze and a welding rod have the same tensile strength, fusion will always give a stronger joint.
+If the casting you weld has demanding service conditions or is very big, it would be best to weld it.

-• Brazing weld metal has low-heat resistance.
-When brazing filler metal reaches 930 °F (500 °C), it loses a lot of strength and will not hold the joint together.
-Critical welds that reach temperatures of 400 °F (200 °C) or higher are best to fusion weld them.
+- Braze weld metal has low-heat resistance.
+When a copper-based bead reaches 930 °F (500 °C), it loses a lot of strength and will not hold the joint.
+Critical welds that reach temperatures of 400 °F (200 °C) or higher should be fusion welds.

-• Furthermore, TIG brazing needs an even cleaner joint to flow correctly, especially if you work with gray iron.
+- Furthermore, TIG brazing needs an even cleaner joint, especially if you work with gray iron.

-• Finally, braze weld metal always have goldish color that might not be acceptable.
+- Finally, copper-based beads always have a goldish color, which may not be acceptable.

 Weldpundit has an article that discusses when it is better to braze or weld cast iron in more detail.